ATTENTION:

 About

-In 1991, the South Carolina General Assembly established the Senior Center Permanent Improvement Project (PIP) and appropriated $948,000 per year from state bingo tax and licensing fee revenues to fund a list of 74 specifically identified capital improvement projects.
+In 1991, the South Carolina State Legislature established the Senior Center Permanent Improvement Project (PIP) grant program and appropriated $948,000 per year from State Bingo tax ($79,000 monthly) and licensing fee revenues to fund a list of 74 specifically identified capital improvement projects.
+The total amount of funding required to complete these projects was reached in the year 2000.

-The original legislation was amended by the General Assembly in 1997 to continue the program beyond the original list.
-The SCDOA was given responsibility for developing an ongoing process to select and fund applications for senior center capital improvement projects.
+The original legislation was amended by the General Assembly in 1997 to continue the program beyond the original list and the State Unit on Aging (hereafter called the SC Department on Aging or SCDOA), was given responsibility for developing an ongoing process to select and fund applications for senior center capital improvement projects.
+The resulting procedures created a competitive grant process for securing Senior Center PIP funds.

 Protocols for Evaluating PIP Applications and the Awarding of Grants

-- Applications must be approved by the local AAA Director before the SCDOA will consider the project.
+2. Applications must be supported by the local AAA Director before SCDOA will consider the project.

-- Local visits are scheduled with the SCDOA PIP Coordinator and appointed SCDOA staff to meet with each applicant and local AAA Directors to discuss applications, finances, project details, and long-term sustainability of the senior center.
+4. Applicant meetings are scheduled with SCDOA PIP Coordinator and PIP panelists to meet with each applicant to discuss applications, committed project funds, agency finances, project details, and the long-term sustainability of the senior center.
+A standardize list of questions is asked of all applicants during each visit.
+Each visit follows a uniformed process.

-- After the recipients are notified, the SCDOA will prepare NGAs for the AAAs to sign and execute.
+9. Once the SCDOA receive the C-Forms we will prepare NGAs for the applicant(s) to sign and execute.